daattali/beautiful-jekyll/_posts/2018-02-04-poor_design.md

 ![](/img/net_nutrition.png)

+The page is not very pleasant to look at, and is quite clumped.
 Unnecessary instruction: a lot of text may overwhelm users.
 "Parkesy Student Center" under "Places to Eat" is vague and should, in fact, specify the various stations within Paresky.
 The [Nutrition Home](http://nutrition.williams.edu/NetNutrition/Home.aspx/StartOver/) tab leads to a blank page.
 For aesthetic, "Places to Eat" could be in a tab bar at the top of the page.